rikhuijzer/ata/README.md

 ## Usage

+Request an API key via <https://beta.openai.com/account/api-keys>.
-Set the API key and which model you want to use in `termgpt.toml`:
+Next, set the API key, which model you want to use, and the maximum amount of tokens that the server can respond with in `termgpt.toml`:

 ```toml
 api_key = "<YOUR SECRET API KEY>"
 model = "text-davinci-003"
 max_tokens = "100"
 ```

 and run:

 ```sh
 $ cargo run termgpt.toml
 ```